-Firmographics, technographics, and buying signals can all be seen as a result of basic descriptive analytics.
-These types of data summarize hard facts about a company.
-With this data in hand, you can then begin to do more advanced analytics.
+Firmographics, technographics, and buying signals constitute a descriptive analytics.
+It summarizes undisputed facts about a company.
+With this data in hand, you are able to do more advanced analytics.
 It’s here that predictive and prescriptive analytics come into play.
-Once you have enough company data, you can use technology to find patterns.

-Predictive data is the result of predictive analytics, advanced analytics which is used to make predictions about unknown future events.
-Predictive analytics use many techniques from data mining, modeling, machine learning, and artificial intelligence to analyze current data to make predictions about future data.
-The goal of predictive analytics isn’t to tell you what will happen in the future; it can not do that.
-The goal of this type of analytics is to forecast the future as accurately as possible.
-Predictive analytics is probabilistic in nature.
+Predictive data is the result of predictive analytics, which is used to make predictions about unknown future events.
+Predictive analytics use techniques from data mining, modeling, machine learning, and artificial intelligence to analyze current data to make predictions about the future.
+The goal of predictive analytics is to forecast the future as accurately as possible and provide a set of data otherwise unavailable.

 The emerging field of prescriptive analytics goes beyond descriptive and predictive models.
-It does this by recommending one or more courses of action for a given situation and showing the likely outcome of each decision.
+It recommends courses of action for a given situation and showing the likely outcome of each decision.

-Prescriptive analytics is, in a way, a type of predictive analytics.
+Prescriptive analytics is a type of predictive analytics.
 The prescriptive model predicts the possible consequences based on a different choice of action.
 This type of analysis can thereby recommend the best course of action for any pre-specified outcome.
 Prescriptive analytics can be scaled when machine learning models are automatically collecting feedback and adjusting these suggestions accordingly.
 Prescriptive data can, for example, suggest with what method and message you as a salesperson should reach out to a prospect.

 Most companies are still figuring out how to get their predictive lead scoring models in place, but the frontrunners are already moving from predictive to prescriptive models.
-At the end of the day, salespeople are not that interested in all those positive and negative attributes in the predictive models.
-They just want to know what to do next to move their cases along the funnel toward a sale.
+At the end of the day, salespeople just want to know what to do next to move their cases along the funnel toward a sale.